MichaelMeissner/TeensyEyes/README.md

-To use your newly created eye, include it with `#include "path/to/eyename.h"` and access it in your code using `eyename::eye`, or with `eyename::left` and `eyename::right` if your eye has different parameters for the left and right eyes.--
+To use your newly created eye, include it with `#include "path/to/eyename.h"` and access it in your code using `eyename::eye`, or with `eyename::left` and `eyename::right` if your eye has different parameters for the left and right eyes.
-Test